-b) that the reference diagrams for large earth station antennas may not be applicable for antennas of point-to-point fixed wireless systems;

-c) that the use of reference radiation patterns for point-to-point fixed wireless antennas would facilitate interference calculations;
+b) that the use of reference radiation patterns for point-to-point fixed wireless system antennas would facilitate interference calculations;

-d) that different reference radiation patterns may be required for the various types of antennas in use,
+c) that different reference radiation patterns may be required for the various types of antennas in use,

 decides that the following Questions should be studied

-1 What are the measured radiation patterns in the vertical and horizontal planes for both polarizations of typical antennas used in point-to-point fixed wireless systems, including passive reflector (i.e. periscope) antennas, and passive repeaters?
+1 What are the measured radiation patterns in the vertical and horizontal planes for both polarizations of typical antennas used in point-to-point fixed wireless systems?

-2 What reference radiation patterns can be defined for the different types of antennas?
+2 What reference radiation patterns can be defined for use in sharing studies for the different types of antennas?

 further decides